-Art Gallery Reception: May 19th, 6:30-8:30pm in the Flatlander Classroom
+Art Gallery Reception: July 21st, 5-7pm in the Flatlander Classroom

-Anna Peters' Artist Statement:
+Lars Anderson's Artist Statement:

-We will be hosting an Art Gallery Reception on Friday, May 19th from 6:30-8:30pm in our Flatlander Classroom.
+We will be hosting an Art Gallery Reception on Friday, July 21 from 5-7pm in our Flatlander Classroom.
 We hope you'll join us!

 Common Ground strives to be the center of a vibrant community.
 Our owners believe that a vibrant community is one that is alive with art.